 The interpretation of the difference in migration for individuals in grant receiving households differs slightly across the model specifications.
 Consistently, all models show that individuals that are direct grant receivers and must be present in Mexico for the household to receive the grant are less likely to migrate than other individuals in the family.
 This result is only statistically significant for Model 5 without state dummies.
 Adding household income controls and state dummies takes away statistical significance: however, the models still suggest that the direct grant receivers are less likely to migrate compared to other individuals in the family.
 This supports the hypothesis that the households would assign higher migration costs to direct grant receivers due to the added risk of losing the stream of grant income.
-Model 8 shows the results from the analysis on individuals between ages 15 to 29 from grant-receiving households to remove young children and elderly people from the analysis.
-Direct grant-receivers are less likely to move, and the effect is greater than in Model 7.
-Compared to the results from Table 2, this analysis provides evidence that even though belonging to a grant-receiving household motivates migration, the direct grant-receivers are deterred from migrating.
+Model 8 shows the results for a sub sample of individuals between ages 15 to 29 from grant-receiving households, evaluating the young adults in the sample.
+Direct grant-receivers are still less likely to move, and the effect is greater than in Model 7.
+Although lacking statistical significance, compared to the results from Table 2, this analysis provides some evidence that even though belonging to a grant-receiving household motivates migration, the direct grant-receivers are deterred from migrating.